drupal/cms-launcher/README.md

 ## Where are the Drupal files and database?

-The Drupal files and database are stored outside of the application, in the _drupal_ directory under the user's _Documents_ directory.
+The Drupal files and database are stored outside of the application, in the _drupal_ directory under the system's application data directory.
 The site uses a lightweight SQLite database, located at `web/sites/default/files/.ht.sqlite`.

-To reset your Drupal CMS instance, close the application, delete the _drupal_ directory from your _Documents_ directory, and launch the application again.
+To reset your Drupal CMS instance, close the application, delete the _drupal_ directory from your system's application data directory, and launch the application again.
 It will reinstall Drupal CMS from scratch.

 ## How to uninstall